 I remember the look on Karry’s face as we walked along the beach back in the summer of 1995.
 It was a look of hurt and betrayal.
 What was most disturbing was knowing that I had been the one to cause that look on her face.
-Our little boy, Ian was just 3 years old.
-We were walking along the rocky beach and the little guy kept tripping over the rocks.
+Our little boy, Ian, was just three years old.
+We were walking along the rocky beach, and the little guy kept tripping over the rocks.
 I picked him up and put him on my shoulders.
-Karry, in a reflexive way, said “Be careful, don’t fall”.
-“Mommy, daddies don’t fall”, said Ian.
-At that point, my heart was completely broken.
-“Yes Ian,” I said.
-“Sometimes daddies do fall.”
+Karry, in a reflexive way, said, “Be careful, don’t fall.”
+“Mommy, daddies, don’t fall,” said Ian.
+At that point, my heart was utterly broken.
+“Yes, Ian,” I said.
+“Sometimes, daddies do fall.”

-I need to go back to when I was 9 years old.
-This is when it all started.
+I need to go back to when I was nine years old.
+This time was when it all started.
 My family lived in Pennsylvania in a little farm town called Mainville.
 My father was an active alcoholic and had a penchant for belittling me and making me feel as small and weak.
 It was at that time that he discovered some old Playboy magazines that he had bought.
 He gave them to me and told me I should enjoy them.

 My obsession with pornography grew as I grew.
 Even though I transferred to a Christian school, I kept up my obsession, stealing magazines from newsstands or from my friend’s fathers who had magazines.
 Sure I heard the Gospel at the school, but it wasn’t a Gospel of love and forgiveness.
 It was a gospel of guilt, legalism, and shame.
 The more I heard what they preached, the more I felt ashamed and low.
 The more my father, and now my sister, tormented me at home, the more I retreated to the only thing I knew that would give me comfort, the magazines.

 In the spring of 1981, a friend of mine invited me to a youth meeting.
-He told me there were some really pretty girls who went.
-I thought that he had a good I idea so we went.
+He told me some really pretty girls went.
+I thought that he had a good idea, so we went.
 It tuned out to be a Campus Life Youth For Christ group.
 Yuck!
 Not Christians again!
 But there was something different about these folks.
 They cared about kids.
-They accepted kids for who they were and where they were at.
-They knew the lifestyle I was involved in.
-But they loved me anyway.
-Most importantly, they let me know that God loved me.
+They accepted kids for who they were and where they were.
+They knew the lifestyle I was involved in, but they loved me regardless.
+Most importantly, they told me that God loved me.

 All the Angels in Heaven above